SEL-Columbia/json-to-csv/README.md

 ####JSON To CSV Converter

 This code can be used for generating a flat CSV file from a list of JSON Objects.
-The JSONFlattener will create list of key-value pairs for the generated JSON
+The [JSONFlattener](https://github.com/kumaranvram/json-to-csv/blob/master/src/com/lasercode/parser/JsonFlattener.java) will create list of key-value pairs for the generated JSON.
+The [CSVWriter](https://github.com/kumaranvram/json-to-csv/blob/master/src/com/lasercode/printer/CsvWriter.java) would write the key value pairs to the specified file.

 For example, consider the JSON format:
 ````json